Patan, Gujarat: Healthcare

-Patan has a Vegetable Market on Chanasma Highway.

-Patola sari
+Patola

-The patola sari is one of the finest hand-woven sarees produced today.
+Patola is one of the finest hand-woven sarees produced today.
 This is a specialty of Patan.
-It is famous for extremely delicate patterns woven with great precision and clarity.
+It is known for extremely delicate patterns woven with great precision and clarity.
 A patola sari takes 4 to 6 months to make, depending on how complicated the designs is and if the length is 5 or 6 metres.
-This saris are totally colored with vegetable colors.
+The saris are colored with vegetable colors.
 Costs start from Rs.
 20,000 which may go up to Rs.
-20,00,000 even depending on the difficulty of work as many times gold threads are included during its weaving process.
+20,00,000 depending on the difficulty of work and the amount of gold threads included during the weaving process.

-There are only two families making Patola saris.
-They don't teach this art to other family members.
+There are only two families making patola saris.
+They do not teach this art to other family members.
 Only their sons are eligible to learn.

-Salvivad, a place where Patolas are woven along with places where traditional clay toys are made are worth visiting.
-Many annual religious fairs act as tourist destination.
+Salvivad is a place where patolas are woven along with places where traditional clay toys are made.
+Many annual religious fairs act as tourist destinations.

 It is an ancient art and needs to be preserved as well as nurtured.
-Local folks in Gujarat always praises the "Patan Na patola" being most costly item for the women to afford in Gujarat.
+Local people in Gujarat praise the "Patan Na patola" as being the most costly item for women to afford in Gujarat.

 Tourist attractions

-There are many tourist attractions including forts, vavs (step wells), talavs (lakes) and places of worship.
-The main tourist attractions are the Rani ki vav (World Heritage Site) and patola saris.

-The remains of Old City of Patan are a very small portion of Old Fort near Kalka on the outskirts of the New City is of historical and archeological importance.
-So is the case with the remains of the walls of new fort and the Darwajas (gates) of the new fort which are fast disappearing.
-The administration and a majority of local people show little interest in preserving these heritage places which are shrinking at a rapid pace.
-The inner fort of Bhadra with its gates is preserved well.

-Step wells include Rani ki vav and Trikam Barot ni Vav.
-Lakes include historically and archaeologically important Sahastralinga Tank, Anand Sarovar (Gungadi Talav) and Khan Sarovar.
+Two architectural monuments have gained the status of national monuments.
+One of them is Sahastralinga tank and other one is Rani ki Vav stepwell.

+Panchasara Parshvanath Temple

+The Panchasara Parshvanath Temple is an important Jain temple located in Patan.